Conan O'Brien Needs a Friend: History

 Conan O'Brien Needs a Friend premiered November 18, 2018, when O'Brien's talk show was on hiatus and being retooled from an hour-long format into a half-hour format.
 O'Brien announced, "After 25 years of extensive market research, we have learned that people want to hear my voice without seeing my face.
 So rejoice, America."
+Despite this, Team Coco has always taped the interviews.
+Until May 12, 2025, however, only short clips were released.
+Starting May 12, 2025, the full episodes were made available on Youtube.

 The title refers to the podcast's premise that O'Brien is only friends with people who work for him, and the friendly conversations he has with celebrities on his talk show rarely translate to lasting friendships, an issue he is looking to fix.

 The first 36 episodes of the podcast were packaged together as one season.
 A second season consisting of another 36 episodes premiered on October 7, 2019, after a run of six special episodes titled Deep Dive with Dana Carvey.
 The podcast abandoned the season format when it resumed on August 3, 2020.

-In April 2021, O'Brien launched a sub-series titled Conan O'Brien Needs A Fan, in which he, Movsesian, and Gourley will take questions from fans all around the world via Zoom.
+In April 2021, O'Brien launched a sub-series titled Conan O'Brien Needs a Fan, in which he, Movsesian, and Gourley will take questions from fans all around the world via Zoom.
 In July 2021, it was announced that O'Brien's assistant David Hopping would replace Movsesian during her maternity leave.
 Movsesian returned on the episode released October 10, 2021, the same podcast where Gourley announced he would be taking a month-long paternity leave.
 In November 2021, O'Brien, Movsesian, and Gourley performed a live version of the podcast at the Wiltern Theater in Los Angeles.

 In May 2022, the podcast, as well as the entire digital media business Team Coco, was sold to SiriusXM for $150 million.
 The show was announced to continue to be distributed everywhere it had previously been available.

 On May 17, 2023, it was announced that the international travel series titled Conan O'Brien Must Go was in production for Max.
 The series features O'Brien meeting various fans in person whom he had previously featured via video calls in the Conan O'Brien Needs a Fan sub-series.
 On December 15, 2023, O'Brien recorded an episode with President of the United States Joe Biden at the White House.